-Syrian Refugee Women Are Being Forced to Trade Sex for Aid: Report
+Syrian Refugees Are Being Forced to Trade Sex for UN Aid: Report

 The UN has a zero tolerance policy for gender-based violence.

 A startling report and BBC investigation into sexual violence in Syrian refugee camps has revealed a pattern of refugee women being forced to trade sexual services to local aid distributors in exchange for UN aid.

 According to Danielle Spencer, a former aid worker who spoke with the BBC, the practice of trading sexual services for aid affected a “range of women” and had become “so endemic” that women were stigmatized for so much as going to aid distribution centers, where it was assumed that aid would be traded for sexual services.

 Spencer said that she first learned of these exchanges taking place while working at a camp in southern Syria in 2014 and 2015 — and called for UN action to tackle gender-based violence.

 “Women and girls need to be protected when they are trying to receive food, soap, and basic items to live,” she told the BBC.

 “The last thing you need is a man, who you’re supposed to trust, and who you are supposed to receive aid from, then asking you to have sex with him and withholding that aid from you,” she added.